shalithasuranga/codeglish/README.md

 # codeglish
 A communication language only for die-hard programmers.
+Try A on internet chat platforms for fun.
+But, please don't use A in task management platforms where you need to have a professional profile.

+Enjoy!

 Founders: [@shalithasuranga](https://github.com/shalithasuranga), [@alphagamer7](https://github.com/alphagamer7)